Adonis99Jordan/readme_generator/README.md

   ## Contributing
-  text
+  none

   ## Tests
-  text
+  none

   ## Questions
-  If you have any questions, please feel free to contact me at [text](https://github.com/text).
+  If you have any questions, please feel free to contact me at [adonisjzepeda@gmail.com](mailto:adonisjzepeda@gmail.com).
+You can also find more of my work at [Adonis99Zepeda](https://github.com/Adonis99Zepeda).